Education: Successful completion of Year 10 or the equivalent level of study or mature aged entry

 Attendance at the workshops (8 days)

-Assessment completion (2 days per month for 6-7 months)
+Assessment preparation and completion (approx. 10hrs per month for 12 months)

-Workplace practice (working in project environments over the duration of the course)
+Workplace practice (working in project environments over the duration of the learning – approx. 12hrs per week over 12 months)